OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Webacy/webacy.md

 - Determining types of users to better serve them

-- Triggering warnings to internal teams or external users based on change in risk profile based on ongoing activity
+- Triggering warnings to internal teams or external users based on changes in risk profile based on ongoing activity

 - Understanding the behavioral activity of a user base